mayooear/ai-company-researcher/README.md

 - [OpenAI API](https://platform.openai.com/api-keys) - General LLM
 - [LangSmith](https://smith.langchain.com/) - LangSmith API key required to run the LangGraph server locally (free)
 - [FireCrawl API](https://www.firecrawl.dev/) - Web scraping.
-New users get 500 credits for free
+New users get 500 credits for free (If you want more, faster web scrapes you can use the code `MAYO10` at checkout for 10% off any plan)

 ### Clone the repository: